 Most Australian's look to upgrade and up-size their home as their family grows in size.
-Whatever your reason is, we've made a list of 10 things to consider before deciding to upsize your home.
+We've made a list of 10 things to consider before deciding to upsize your home.

 Know what your motivation is.
 Do you need to upsize because your family is growing therefore you need more space?
 Or you just want to upsize because it’s your dream to live in a larger house?